ic-action - The Action AttributeThe ic-action attribute tells Intercooler to perform a client side action

 // equivalent to $(elt).effect('highlight', {color: '#99ff99'}, 1500), note that quotes are required for strings <div ic-action="effect:'highlight', {color: '#99ff99'}, 1500">Highlight Green</div>

-Valid commands are any jQuery method that can be invoked on the target element (e.g. fadeOut
+Valid commands are any jQuery method that can be invoked on the target element (e.g. fadeOut)

-as well as the special delay
+as well as the special delay command.
+The delay command takes an argument

 specifying an amount of time to wait (a number with either with a 'ms' or 's' suffix) and